CFO services pricing: The real cost of strategic finance for service firms

 This confusion is typical.
 CFO services pricing varies dramatically based on factors that are not always obvious from a proposal.
 Understanding what drives these differences helps you evaluate quotes accurately and choose the right level of support without overpaying or underbuying.

+Hourly for bounded projects, project-based for defined deliverables, fractional retainer for ongoing strategic support at 5-20 hours monthly, and full retainer with unlimited access and team involvement.
+The fractional model dominates the service firm market because it balances expertise access with budget constraints.
 Different engagement structures carry different price tags and deliver different value.
 Knowing which model fits your needs narrows the field before you start comparing numbers.

 1. Hourly engagements work for specific, bounded projects.
 You pay only for time used, typically $150 to $400 per hour, depending on provider experience.
 This model suits one-time needs such as financial modeling, investor deck preparation, or due diligence support.
 Ongoing strategic guidance quickly becomes expensive.